-We support the passage of the Clean Drinking Water Act.
+We support the passage of the PFAS Protection Act.

-We support legislation that will create a funding mechanism from fees paid by drilling companies for both preventing and plugging abandoned or orphan gas and oil wells.
+We support legislation that will create a funding mechanism from fees paid or bonds purchased by drilling companies for both preventing and plugging abandoned or orphan gas and oil wells.

 We support a new regulatory approach to pipeline construction that would require stream by stream crossing plans, enhanced best management practices on sensitive waters such as wild trout streams, and substantially increase fines for permit violations.